Carnarvon National Park

 Garden – a moist waterhole where the water that

-constantly drips from sandstone walls supports numerous mosses and
+constantly drips from sandstone walls supports many species of mosses

 centre, and 650m off the main walking track (one way).